 Microsoft Office 2010 let people & employees keep in touch and working effectively no matter where they were.
-They could use the same applications from their PCs, from a smartphone, or from a Web browser.
+They could use the same applications from their PCs, from a smartphone, or a Web browser.

 Office 2013 comes with cloud integration

-Office 365 was introduced in mid-2011 as a replacement to Microsoft’s cloud based business suite.
+Office 365 was introduced in mid-2011 as a replacement to Microsoft’s cloud-based business suite.
 Since then, it has come a long way and has taken over standalone Office versions in colleges and businesses.
 It includes the web versions of Word, Excel, PowerPoint, OneNote, and a mail program.
-In addition, it offers unlimited storage on OneDrive for the subscribers.
+Also, it offers unlimited storage on OneDrive for the subscribers.

 Office 2016 is the latest version as of now.
-Still in beta, the version is completely optimized for mobile devices and touchscreens.
+The version is completely optimized for mobile devices and touchscreens.
 As such, it does not provide many new features over Office 2013 except for a tighter cloud integration which users may or may not feel comfortable with.